sk22/im-wordcounter/README.md

 ## Options

-An Analyzer's `analyze` function takes an options object as its second parameter.
+A counter's `count` function takes an options object as its second parameter.

 The `wc` object is what is passed to the `wordcounter` constructor.
 For information about its parameters, see [Word Counter by Fengyuan Chen on GitHub](https://github.com/fengyuanchen/wordcounter)